-How does a Psychological Dependence Develop?
+How Does Psychological Dependence Develop?

-In order to survive, pretty much every species of animal has a pleasure-reward system brain for survival.
-This is something that helps us survive because it remembers where to find food when we’re hungry or water when thirsty.
-Every time we repeat this action, the brain stores the memory and the habit gets stronger and stronger.
+Essentially, every species of animal has a pleasure-reward system brain for survival.
+This helps us survive by remembering where to find food when we’re hungry or water when we’re thirsty.
+Every time we repeat this action, the brain stores memory, and the habit gets stronger and stronger.

-Using food as an example, the trigger is hunger, the behavior is eating and the reward is that the hunger goes away.
+Let’s use food as an example, the trigger is hunger, the behavior is eating, and the reward is that the hunger goes away.
 The same thing happens when someone begins using drugs or alcohol.
 The difference is that there’s a significantly larger flow of dopamine.